|

 Based on:

-The structure used for naming the zone files is:
+The location and naming structure used for the zone

-- The master zone files: edit those to change records,
+- The primary zone files: edit those to change

 - /usr/local/var/named/example.net.zone